21+ Satire Musicals to Make You Think – The Full List

 Musical Type: Jazz Age (1933)

-What It’s a Satire of: The Lives of the Rich and Famous
+What It’s a Satire of: Newspaper headlines of the day

 Music/Lyrics: Irving Berlin Book: Howard Lindsay, Russel Crouse